SaxoCatto/mail-cli/README.md

 # Branches
 - Main one kinda broken at time of writing this 'README.md'.
 A workaround is `-fpermissive` (or just do a dry run with gcc then patch it)
 - `without -fpemissive` is another branch that should be functional in Linux and C17 GCC.
-Unless I suck
+Unless I suck (I really do).
+I will patch it eventually.